 - 1. Meet with the instructor - The student shall contact the faculty member and schedule a meeting to discuss the grade appeal and attempt to resolve the conflict.
-The faculty member and student shall meet within the next five work days. - 2.
-Meet with the Program Coordinator/Department Chairperson - If the issue was not resolved in Step 1 above, the student has three work days from the date of the faculty member's decision to file a written appeal with the faculty member's program coordinator or department chairperson, or with the Vice President of Academic Affairs if the faculty member is also the department chairperson or program director.
-Within three work days the department chairperson (VPAA) will mediate the dispute either through discussion with the instructor, or with the student in the company of the faculty member.
-If no resolution is reached, proceed to Step 3 below. - 3.
-Meet with the Vice President of Academic Affairs (VPAA) - If the issue is not resolved in Step 2 above, the student has three work days to file a written appeal with the Vice President of Academic Affairs.
-The VPAA will meet with all parties concerned within the next three work days to attempt to resolve the dispute.
-The VPAA will have three work days from the last meeting to render a decision on the grade appeal.
-The decision of the VPAA is final.
+The faculty member and student shall meet within the next five business days. - 2.
+Meet with the Program Coordinator/Department Chair

+If the issue was not resolved in meeting with the instructor, the student has three business days from the date of the faculty member's decision to file a written appeal with the faculty member's program coordinator or department chairperson, or with the Vice President of Academic Affairs if the faculty member is also the department chairperson or program director.
+Within three business days the department chairperson (VPAA) will mediate the dispute either through discussion with the instructor, or with the student in the company of the faculty member.
+If no resolution is reached, proceed to the step below.

+3. Meet with the Vice President of Academic Affairs (VPAA)

+If the issue is not resolved meeting with the Program Coordinator/Department Chair, the student has three business days to file a written appeal with the Vice President of Academic Affairs.
+The VPAA will meet with all parties concerned within the next three business days to attempt to resolve the dispute.
+The VPAA will have three business days from the last meeting to render a decision on the grade appeal, the decision of the VPAA is final.

-Note: During the summer, when faculty is not on campus, students may begin the grade appeal process with the Office of Academic Affairs.
+Note: During the summer, when faculty are not on campus, students may begin the grade appeal process with the Office of Academic Affairs.
 Every attempt will be made to have the faculty member contact and meet with the student within the specified time.
 On occasion, however, these times may need to be adjusted.